Risk appetite. Risk apetite. Corporate Risk management

 - • Legal: We may have legal requirements to comply with that will significantly influence the decision to be made.

 Each company is different, and this decision is completely unique to each one.
 There is no standard formula that can work in general terms.
 In addition, risk appetite must be continually reviewed, considering all influencing factors, to update it and avoid it not being consistent with the organization’s objectives.

 ISO 31000 Effective implementation of a risk management system

 The result of the definition of risk appetite is to establish the acceptable risk level (ARL), within risk management system of the company.

 The ARL will mark the decision regarding the treatment of each of the risks identified in the system.
 It can be defined globally or at the process or asset level considered in the risk analysis.

 The implementation of a risk management system is a complex process that requires the participation of all areas of the company.
-From the Consulting department of GlobalSUITE Solutions we are at your disposal to help you implementing a complete risk management system that reflects the reality of the protection that your company has against potential events that may occur and affect the achievement of the defined objectives.
+From the Consulting department of GlobalSuite Solutions we are at your disposal to help you implement a complete risk management system,which reflects the reality of the protection that your company has against potential events that may occur and affect the achievement of the defined objectives.

-We use the platform GlobalSUITE® that facilitates the registration, traceability and system monitoring, considering the complete risk management process based on the ISO 31000 standard.
+We use the GlobalSuite platform® which facilitates the registration, traceability and monitoring of the system, considering the complete risk management process based on the ISO 31000 standard.